1 Signal Regiment

-1 Canadian Mechanized Brigade Group Headquarters and Signal Squadron is a Regular Force army unit of the Canadian Armed Forces at CFB Edmonton.
-The squadron is part of 3rd Canadian Division's 1 Canadian Mechanized Brigade Group (1 CMBG).
+1 Signal Regiment is a Regular Force army unit of the Canadian Armed Forces at CFB Edmonton.
+The regiment is part of 3rd Canadian Division's 1 Canadian Mechanized Brigade Group (1 CMBG).
+Prior to its June 2026 reorganization from squadron to regiment, it was named 1 Canadian Mechanized Brigade Group Headquarters and Signal Squadron.

 History

-1 Canadian Mechanized Brigade Group Headquarters and Signal Squadron traces its heritage back to the formation of the Royal Canadian Corps of Signals on 24 October 1903.
+1 Signal Regiment traces its heritage back to the formation of the Royal Canadian Corps of Signals on 24 October 1903.
 Before the end of the Second World War, small signal sections provided tactical communications for the Canadian Army's various brigade headquarters.
 After the war, brigade communication requirements expanded significantly, and it became necessary for the army to expand these sections into squadrons.

 In 1958, as part of the reorganization of the Canadian Army, 1 Signal Squadron was formed from elements of the 1 Canadian Divisional Signal Regiment, in Borden, Ontario and was relocated Calgary, Alberta by the end of the year.

 Initially, 1 Signal Squadron was a separate unit from the brigade group headquarters.
 In 1972, for reasons of efficiency and cost effectiveness, 1 Combat Group Headquarters and 1 Signal Squadron were combined into 1 Combat Group Headquarters and Signal Squadron.
 In 1978, the unit was redesignated 1 Canadian Brigade Group Headquarters and Signal Squadron, and took its current name in 1992, becoming the 1 Canadian Mechanized Brigade Group Headquarters and Signal Squadron.

+On June 19, 2026, the unit held a change of command ceremony in conjunction with the unit's reorganization from squadron to regiment and its change of name to 1 Signal Regiment.